compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 For example, the `::Float64` at the end of the first and second statements indicates that the type of `%1` and `%2` is always `Float64`.
 The types are also displayed at uses -- the call to `sin` involves `_2::Float64`, not just `_2`.

-Additionally notice that the statements are `invoke` statements, rather than just call statments.
+Additionally notice that the statements are `invoke` statements, rather than just call statements.
 In Julia's IR, an `invoke` statement represents static dispatch to a particular `MethodInstance` -- i.e. running type inference + optimisation passes has determined enough about the argument types to make it possible to know exactly which `MethodInstance` of `sin` and `cos` to call.
-This is a very common occurence in type-stable code.
+This is a very common occurrence in type-stable code.

 ### Control Flow

 The above is straight-line code -- it does not involve any control flow.
-Julia has several statments which are involved in handling control flow.
+Julia has several statements which are involved in handling control flow.
 For example
 ```jldoctest bar
 julia> function bar(x)